Stanford Cardinal football: San Jose State

 Stanford and San Jose State have been rivals since 1900.
 These two institutions are separated by approximately 23 miles in the Silicon Valley.
 The rivalry was named after Bill Walsh, who was a SJSU alumnus and positively contributed to Stanford Cardinal football through head coaching, notably the win against No. 21 Penn State in the 1993 Blockbuster Bowl, which later became the Cheez-It Bowl.
 Stanford leads the series 52–15–1, where the vast majority of matches have been played at Stanford.

 Oregon

-The Stanford–Oregon football rivalry dates to 1900 and rose to national significance during the 2010-14 seasons, when the two teams alternated in spoiling one another's Pac-12 and College Football Playoff ambitions.
-Stanford leads the series 50-36-1.
+The Stanford–Oregon football rivalry dates to 1900 and rose to national significance during the 2010 to 2014 seasons, when the two teams alternated in spoiling one another's Pac-12 and College Football Playoff ambitions.
+Stanford leads the series 50–36–1.

 The matchup is now dormant: after the Pac-12's collapse, Oregon moved to the Big Ten and Stanford joined the ACC beginning with the 2024 season, and no future meetings are scheduled.